HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 Quick Tip: Don’t assume platform demographics match your target audience perfectly.
 Run small tests on multiple platforms to see where your specific niche actually engages.
 I’ve seen B2B software companies find surprising traction on TikTok and skincare brands build communities on Reddit.

 TikTok search is the wild west of SEO.
-The rules are different, the format is different, and if you try to approach it like Google optimization, you’ll fail spectacularly.
+The rules are different, the format is different, and if you approach it like Google optimization, you’ll fail spectacularly.
 But get it right, and you’ll tap into a discovery engine that can send thousands of engaged users your way.

 User interactions create a feedback loop.
 If someone who searches for “home organization tips” watches your video all the way through and then checks out your profile, TikTok learns that your content is relevant for that query.
 Do this at scale, and you start ranking for related searches.

-The first three seconds determine everything.
-If you don’t hook viewers immediately, they’ll scroll past, tanking your completion rate and signaling to TikTok that your content isn’t engaging.
+The first three seconds decide everything.
+If you don’t hook viewers immediately, they’ll scroll past, tanking your completion rate and telling TikTok your content isn’t engaging.
 Start with the payoff, not the setup.
-Here’s how to fix a running toilet in 30 seconds” beats “Hey guys, today I’m going to show you something about plumbing
+“Here’s how to fix a running toilet in 30 seconds” beats “Hey guys, today I’m going to show you something about plumbing…”

 Video length matters, but not how you’d think.
 TikTok has expanded to allow 10-minute videos, but shorter content often performs better for search because completion rate is a key metric.
-A 30-second video that 80% of viewers finish completely will typically outrank a 3-minute video that most people abandon halfway through.
+A 30-second video that 80% of viewers finish will usually outrank a 3-minute video that most people abandon halfway through.

 Voice and sound choices influence discoverability.
 Using trending sounds can boost initial visibility, but for search optimization, clear voiceovers that naturally include your target keywords work better.
 If you’re targeting “beginner yoga poses,” saying those exact words in your video helps TikTok understand and categorize your content.